-- 3. we parallel transport a tangent vector at the base point to construct a parallel vector field; and - 4. if the parallel field has jumps when it goes around handles or circulates singularities, then we apply two methods to eliminate the jumps: one is rotation compensation that adjusts the rotation of the vector field and another is metric compensation that modifies the rotation of the loops by deforming the surface.

-In the second stage, the vector field is further modified. we interactively edit the rotation and magnitude of the vector field to incorporate user constraints.
+Our algorithm pipeline can be summarized as follows.
+In the first stage, an initial smooth vector field is constructed with the following steps: 1. the user specifies the desired singularities of the vector field; 2. we compute a flat cone metric, such that all the cone singularities coincide with those of the field; 3. we parallel transport a tangent vector at the base point to construct a parallel vector field; 4. if the parallel field has jumps when it goes around handles or circulates singularities, we apply two methods to eliminate the jumps: rotation compensation adjusts the rotation of the vector field; metric compensation modifies the rotation of the loops by deforming the surface.
+In the second stage, the vector field is further modified, we interactively edit the rotation and the magnitude of the vector field to incorporate user constraints.

-Fig. 2 illustrates the pipeline using rotation compensation method.
-Figs. 2a, 2b, 2c, 2d, and 2e correspond to the first stage, while Figs. 2f and 2g correspond to the second stage.
-In Fig. 2a, the user specifies the desired singularities with both positions and indexes (Step 1).
-Here, only one singularity is specified at the blue point with index -2.
-The curves are homotopy group basis.
-In Fig. 2b, we compute a flat metric, the curvature at the singularity is -4π , everywhere else 0 (Step 2).
+Figure 2 illustrates the pipeline using rotation compensation method. (a)-(e) correspond to the first stage, while (f) and (g) correspond to the second stage. (a) User specifies the desired singularities with both positions and indices (Step 1).
+Here only one singularity is specified at the blue point with index -2.
+The curves are homotopy group basis. (b) We compute a flat metric, the curvature at the singularity is -4π , everywhere else 0 (Step 2).
 The surface is cut along the base curves and flattened to the plane.
 Note that the boundaries of the same color can match each other by a rigid motion.
-Practical algorithm for the purpose of field design does not need to explicitly flatten the whole surface onto a parameter domain.
-In Fig. 2c, we pull back the parallel vector field in the parameter domain onto the surface (Step 3).
+Practical algorithm for the purpose of field design does not need to explicitly flatten the whole surface onto a parameter domain. (c) We pull back the parallel vector field in the parameter domain onto the surface (Step 3).
 The field has discontinuities along the red curve, which corresponds to where "wave fronts" meet.
-It has no relation with the initial cut, only the result of holonomy.
-In Fig. 2d, we compute a harmonic 1-form to compensate the holonomy.
-In Fig. 2e The smooth vector field is obtained after rotation compensation (Step 4).
-A smooth N-RoSy field has been constructed after the first stage.
-In Figs. 2f and 2g, the user inputs geometric constraints (red arrows) to guide the direction of the field, then the field is modified from Fig. 2f to 2g.
+It has no relation with the initial cut, only the result of holonomy. (d) We compute a harmonic 1-form to compensate the holonomy. (e) The smooth vector field is obtained after rotation compensation (Step 4).
+A smooth N-RoSy field has been constructed after the first stage. (f)(g) User inputs geometric constraints (red arrows) to guide the direction of the field, then the field is modified from (f) to (g).